kupresanin99/Project423/README.md

 **Success criteria**:

 **Statistical Criteria**:
-Mean square error
+Mean Square Error, from regression, boosted tree, or random forest final model.
-(model will produce a numerical prediction, "Total Runs Scored" for each MLB game today)
+Model will produce a numerical prediction, "Total Runs Scored" for each MLB game today.
-(Hope to keep this under 1 run, but not sure at this point).
+Hope to keep this under 1 run, but not sure at this point.

 **Business Criteria**:
 To win at sports gambling, the bettor needs to win more than 55 percent of wagers placed.
 From deployment through the end of the 2019 MLB regular season, I will use the model and track a running total of wagers won.

+**Example**:
+Say on April 10, there are three MLB games scheduled:
+Indians vs. White Sox, run total = 8.5
+Cubs vs. Pirates, run total = 7.5
+Rockies vs. Reds, run total = 10.5

+The user runs the model and the daily predictions are:
+Indians vs. White Sox, predicted runs = 7.9
+Cubs vs. Pirates, predicted runs = 8.2
+Rockies vs. Reds, predicted runs = 11.9

+The best betting opportunity for April 10 is the bet the OVER on Rockies vs. Reds.

+The gambler could bet OVER on Rockies vs. Reds, and if the game has 11 or more runs, the gambler wins.
+If the game has 10 or fewer runs, the gambler loses.
+Bets pay even money, so a $100 bet wins $100.
+The reason the gambler must win more than 55 percent of wagers is the bookie charges a commission to make the wager.